SudhindraAnegondhi/cloud_firestore_rest/README.md

 #### Update a document, add if the document does not exist

+Updates only the fields passed via the body argument.
+The fields _can_ be new -  and need not be part of the existing document.

-Updates entire document.
-If document is not found, adds the document to the collection.
+If document is not found and the optional argument **addNew** is true, adds the document to the collection.

+If **id** is not supplied, firestore creates one for the document.

 **Note**: If an entire document is not passed to this function, the API _will not_ throw error, instead will _write a truncated document_.